Pabitra-33/Assignment_C/README.md

 # Question 7: Transpose of a Matrix
 Write a function transpose that takes an N x N matrix and returns its transpose.

+# Instructions
+.
+Clone the repository or download the files.
+.
+Implement each function in the corresponding C file.
+.
+Ensure your code is properly commented and follows good coding practices.
+.
+Compile and test your code using a C compiler.
+Submit your completed assignment as per the submission guidelines provided.